20251228_TheTibetanBookOfLiving&Dying_pen

 Accepting impermanence lets us see that everything in the universe is empty, meaning it does not hold an independent existence, only an interconnected one.

-1. Like a wave in the sea, which is merely a behaviour of water caused by gravity and wind, dependent on a variable set of conditions.
+- Like a wave in the ocean, which is merely a behaviour of water caused by gravity and wind, dependent on a variable set of conditions.
 A wave is related to every other wave and does not exist on its own.
+The wave is only a part of the water.
+A wave is the very nature of the ocean.
+It comes from the ocean and goes back to it.

 Chapter 4: The Nature of Mind